h2oai/sparkling-water/doc/src/site/sphinx/devel/build.rst

 Sparkling Water SUBST_SW_VERSION is built with Scala 2.11.

-Note: If you would like to build against custom H2O Python package, specify H2O_HOME environment variable.
-The variable should point to root directory of H2O-3 repository.
+Note: If you would like to build against custom H2O Python package, specify ``H2O_HOME`` environment variable.
+The variable should point to the root directory of H2O-3 repository.
 This is mainly used for integration testing with H2O-3.